anwarmontasir/SNOTEL/README.md

 Inspired by [a blog post by Ben Nadel](https://www.bennadel.com/blog/1504-ask-ben-parsing-csv-strings-with-javascript-exec-regular-expression-command.htm), I converted the CSV into an array, and was then able to retrieve the desired data from this array.

+[This Stack Overflow post](https://stackoverflow.com/questions/1129216/sort-array-of-objects-by-string-property-value) on sorting strings by property value was helpful.

 ## Technologies Used

 As the goal here was the fastest delivery possible, I used jQuery for simple DOM manipulation rather than creating a component architecture.